#1 Contender's Match & More Set For Next Week's WWE NXT | 411MANIA

 #1 Contender’s Match & More Set For Next Week’s WWE NXT

-WWE has announced three big matches for next week’s episode of NXT.
-You can see the card below for the show, which airs live next Tuesday on The CW and Netflix internationally:
+WWE has announced a number one contender’s match and more for next week’s WWE NXT.
+You can see the announced matches below for next week’s show, which airs Tuesday night live on The CW and Netflix internationally:

 More Trending Stories